snwh/ubuntu-post-install/README.md

 Ubuntu Post Install Script
 ==========================

+A simple set of bash scripts with a nice terminal-based UI, for simplifying the setup of a fresh system by installing your favourite applications, setting up system configurations, etc.

 Original Author: Sam Hewitt

 License: GPLv3

-Original source can be found [here](https://github.com/snwh/ubuntu-post-install).

-You can get the latest version from the git repository:
+You can download the latest version from [here](https://github.com/snwh/ubuntu-post-install/archive/master.zip), or by cloning it from the github repository:

     git clone https://github.com/snwh/ubuntu-post-install.git

 ##Usage:

-Run from source folder:
+Tweak the list files in [data](./data) to your suit your preferences and run the main script:

     bash ubuntu-post-install-script.sh

-Or if you like, put it somewhere and add it to your custom Bash paths to run whenever.
+Or if you like, put it somewhere and add it to your custom Bash paths to run on-demand.

 	export PATH=${PATH}:$HOME/whereever/post-install-script-ubuntu/

-##About:

-This project provides a simple set of bash scripts for simplifying the setup of a fresh system installation by installing your favourite applications, setting up system configurations, etc.

-It is compatible with both 32 and 64 bit architectures
+##Fork me!

-Feel free to copy, improve and distribute.
+Feel free to copy, improve and share.